amueller69/Law-School-Notes/Bar-Review/Evidence.md

     * Ability of W to accurately recall what they are testifying about - W could have poor memory, get things confused
     * Ability of W to communicate - ambiguity and inconsistencies in W's testimony
     * Ability of W to have accurately perceived subject of testimony - W could be hard of hearing, have poor eyesight or obstructed view
-  * The inverse of impeachment, in which party seeks to build the credibility of a witness (sometimes called bolstering) is generally not allowed unless it is in response to W's character being attacked by opposing party
+  * The inverse of impeachment, in which party seeks to build the credibility of a witness, sometimes called bolstering, is generally not allowed unless it is in response to W's character being attacked by opposing party
     * Introducing character evidence in defense of W's credibility after truthfulness was attacked by opposing party is known as **rehabilitation**
     * That the attack be directed at truthfulness is important; no rehabilitation if W attacked for bias, mental/sensory defect
     * Can take the form of allowing giving W chance to explain on redirect examination as well as character witness testifying in support of W's truthfulness